intuit/foremast/foremast-browser/README.md

 # Foremast Browser

-In addition to the details listed below, this app will require that you correctly configure `/etc/hosts` such that the domain name of `foremast-api-service.foremast.svc.cluster.local` can be used.
-Or you can change the code to make requests of the back-end of your choice.
+In addition to the details listed below, this app will require that you correctly configure `/etc/hosts` such that the domain name of `foremast-service` can be used and mapped to make requests of the back-end of your choice.

 ---